The Ecosystem's Feedback Loops

 The first was the VC contraction of 2022–24.
 Programme infrastructure whose participants depended on a continuous pipeline of investable ventures found itself without the downstream demand that justified its existence.
 Many hubs and accelerators closed.
 The ecosystem was forced, temporarily, to operate more heavily on its endogenous resources.

 The second was the collapse of donor funding - structurally slower-moving but more consequential for Loop 1 specifically, because donor capital is the direct fuel of the programme-rich dynamic.
-The 23.1 percent fall in ODA in 2025 - with a further 5.8 percent contraction projected in 2026 - is not a temporary cycle.
+The substantive treatment of the ODA contraction sits in Lessons from the Correction and Capital Systems; the implication for feedback-loop analysis is that the 23.1 percent fall in ODA in 2025 - with a further 5.8 percent contraction projected in 2026 - is not a temporary cycle.
 It is restructuring downward.

 The results of the VC shock were instructive on ventures.
 Ventures that survived were disproportionately those with endogenous capability: sound unit economics, strong management teams, durable product-market fit, and operational systems that did not depend on continuous capital infusion.
 These are precisely the outcomes that Loop 3 - the founder experience flywheel - is designed to produce.
 Ventures that failed were disproportionately those whose growth had been primarily capital-funded: optimised for fundraising metrics rather than operational performance, dependent on continuous VC subsidy, expanded geographically ahead of operational readiness.
 These are the outputs of an ecosystem operating through Loop 1.